sgravrock/jasmine.github.io/_faq/general/esm.md

 * If you're using the jasmine NPM package, you can load specs and helpers as ES modules by giving them names ending in `.mjs`.
 Opt-in support for loading `.js` files as ES modules is planned for version 3.8.
-* jasmine-browser-runner will also load script as ES modules if their names end in `.mjs`.
+* jasmine-browser-runner will also load scripts as ES modules if their names end in `.mjs`.